juniorsundarCasual/TGT/vault/volume-5.chapter-304.md

 ---
 id: 8o8bps9gncpt8gv40udfgr7
-title: Chapter 304
+title: Chapter 304 - Getting Out of a Forced Commitment
 desc: ''
-updated: 1679229608779
+updated: 1679247683685
 created: 1679220050361
 ---

 If looks could drill holes, then Shuri was certain that there would be an incredibly narrow one cutting through her head given the sheer intensity with which Marie looked at her.
 The gaze did not hold any negativity - at least none that Shuri's highly attuned social sense could read.
 It was purely filled with intrigue and amusement.

 Was it mockery?
 No, the amusement was not directed in Shuri's direction, it felt more like how a failed comic would laugh at their own joke - it was self-directed.
 Shuri was lost.
-The situation had spiraled beyond her control.
+The situation had spiralled beyond her control.
 She realised that ever since she left the safety of the Palace (there, she said it!) things hadn't been going her way.
 The more she tried to do sometime, the further she moved from achieving her girl.
 The harder she attempted to hide herself and avoid the attention of others, the more the world kept pushing her into the light.

 "You never expected that you'd end up here, did you?"
 Marie broke through Shuri's rambling thoughts with a question that read her mind.
 The two, Marie and Shuri, were currently in the recreation room.
 After that disaster of an assembly where Shuri was caught with her trousers down (metaphorically), Marie dragged her along for a one-on-one meeting to discuss future assistantship expectations (a responsibility which was unceremoniously foisted upon Shuri).